zuidec/.config/README.md

 Then, run the `nvim_config.sh` script from the .config/scripts directory

-Once that is complete, run `nvim .` and once in NeoVIM, run `PackerSync`.
+Once that is complete, run `nvim .` and once in NeoVIM, run `:PackerSync`.
 The plugins should install.